As part of its aim to promote active travel in schools, TfL (Transport for London) launched an initiative called STARS.

-St Elizabeth’s submitted its second School Travel Plan to TfL in 2017, and has been accredited a Gold Award.
+St Elizabeth’s submitted its second School Travel Plan to TfL in 2017, and has been accredited a Gold Award for three consecutive years: 2017, 2018 and 2019.
 Achieving the Gold accreditation demonstrates that a school facilitates and promotes active and safe travel to the whole school community, and promotes an alternative form of travel to using the private car.

 Through many initiatives to promote active travel, St Elizabeth’s has achieved its main objectives, including:

 - Improve the health of pupils by encouraging active travel, and reduce harmful emissions;

 - Improve the environment by reducing congestion, thereby pollution and CO2 emissions, and at the same time improve facilities for walkers and cyclists;

 - Improve safety through highways engineering measures and raise awareness through road safety education;

 - Improve access and opportunity by developing pupils’ skills for safe travel.

 A Hands Up Survey in October 2019 of all St Elizabeth’s School and St Elizabeth’s Nursery pupils and staff showed that 48% of pupils and staff are using an alternative form of transport other than the private car to travel to and from school each day.
 The results: 28% walk to school, 6% travel on their scooter, 2% have a car share arrangement, 9% travel by public bus, 5% of pupils ‘Park & Stride’ and 2% of pupils cycle to school.

 In 2019, St Elizabeth’s School Travel Plan identified a target to reduce car usage by 4%, as well as increase active and sustainable travel by 4%, by 2020.